Helga Lindner

 Helga Lindner (later Härtel; 5 May 1951 – 3 November 2021) was a German swimmer.
-Born in Karl-Marx-Stadt, East Germany, she competed for East Germany in the 1968 Summer Olympics.
+Born in Chemnitz, East Germany, she competed for East Germany in the 1968 Summer Olympics.

 In 1968 she won a silver medal in the women's 200 m butterfly.
 Dutch competitor Ada Kok won the gold by one-tenth of a second, then the smallest unit of time in the Olympic swimming contests.
 She also competed in the 100 m butterfly and, as part of a team of four which included Uta Schmuck, the 4 × 100 m medley relay.
 The East German team came in fifth.

 She participated in the 1970 European Aquatics Championships in Barcelona.
 She and three other swimmers (as a team) from East Germany won a gold medal in the women's 4×100 m medley relay.
 She personally won a gold medal in the women's 200 m butterfly.
 She also won a silver medal in the women's 100 m butterfly.

 She later competed for East Germany in the 1972 Summer Olympics, but did not win any medals.
 She was part of the 200 m butterfly event.

 Lindner died on 3 November 2021, at the age of 70.